whymakser/TBR/readme.md

 * **Shop system** <br>
 Using money you have previously farmed you can buy things from the shop, such as cosmetics, upgrades and much more.
 The shop is integrated into the map.

+* **Custom votes menu** <br>
+The call vote menu has been adjusted to hold 3 categories: Votes, Account, Miscellaneous.
+You can switch between them effortlessly and interact with toggle options, value options via reason aswell as collapse elements.<br>
+It's also possible to combine those elements, or add other prefixes such as bullet points.

 * **Plots** <br>
 One of the biggest features is probably the plot editor and the plots themselves.
 You can rent a plot ingame and modify it as you like using the self-made and innovative ingame plot editor. <br>
 It allows you to place and do several things: <br>